Tales (video game series): Reception and legacy

 While keeping a lower profile in English-speaking regions, in Japan, it is regarded as one of the biggest role-playing video game series.
-1UP.com's Jeremy Parish, speaking in 2006, referred to it as the third biggest RPG series in Japan behind Final Fantasy and Dragon Quest.
-Gamasutra's Brandon Sheffield echoed these sentiments, stating that "While the series doesn't have quite the cultural cache of Final Fantasy in the West or Dragon Quest in Japan, it's still a very popular brand worldwide".
-IGN's Anoop Gantayat additionally referred to it as the third biggest Japanese role-playing series in regards to sales.
+1UP.coms Jeremy Parish, speaking in 2006, referred to it as the third biggest RPG series in Japan behind Final Fantasy and Dragon Quest.
+Gamasutras Brandon Sheffield echoed these sentiments, stating that "While the series doesn't have quite the cultural cache of Final Fantasy in the West or Dragon Quest in Japan, it's still a very popular brand worldwide".
+IGNs Anoop Gantayat additionally referred to it as the third biggest Japanese role-playing series in regards to sales.
 Multiple entries in the series, notably Destiny and Legendia have been favorably compared with fighting games and brawlers, especially the Street Fighter series.
 GameTrailers ranked the Linear Motion Battle System, with particular reference to Graces, as one of the top five JRPG battle systems.
 Their stories and characters have generally received a more mixed response from Western critics: opinions on entries such as Legendia, Abyss, Xillia were mixed to positive, while others such as Symphonia, Graces and Xillia 2 were criticized.
 The main criticism for these games and Legendia was that the story was either predictable or cliché.
 The in-game graphics have also drawn mixed responses for several games in the series, including Destiny, Eternia, Graces and Xillia.

 In 2013, leading up to the release of Tales of Symphonia Chronicles, Baba called Symphonia the most successful title in the series in the West thus far, although the series' main target audience was still in Japan.
 In an earlier interview, Baba commented that the team behind the series put a large amount of effort and development in keeping the series fresh while retaining the base elements across each installment.
 The positive reaction of gamers in the US to Symphonia influenced the way the various teams developed titles after that point.
 Speaking in 2014, production manager Denis Lee said that, since Symphonias release, the popularity of the series has grown.
 In response, Bandai Namco have focused on getting more entries out in Western territories.
 Much of their research about what titles to release or develop in the future revolves around direct conversation with Tales series fans at gaming conventions and special events.